wri/ndc/July 26/MWI-NDC-EN-AP.md

 ### 6 Other implementation considerations

 #### 6.1 Assumptions
-The implementation of mitigation and adaptation actions indicated as "with requirements" will require availability of financial resources, technology development and transfer, and capacity building from the inernational community.
+The implementation of mitigation and adaptation actions indicated as "with *requirements*" will require availability of financial resources, technology development and transfer, and capacity building from the inernational community.
 The Government of Malawi is willing to implement some of the adaptation and mitigation actions indicated as ̔unconditional' by pulling resources from domestic sources.
 Development partners and other stakeholders at the national level are invited and requested to provide the required support to ensure that the recommended projects are implemented.
 For this to happen, the outcome of the United Nations Climate Change Conference in December 2015 in Paris, France is expected to be in full conformity with equity and common but differentiated responsibilities; and the contributions forthcoming from developed country Parties relating to mitigation and adaptation will be in a balanced manner, in the context of a global and comprehensive agreement for the period beyond 2020.
 The economic development landscape in the country will also be key in determining the implementaion of the mitigation and adaptation actions proposed.

 #### 6.2 Human rights and Gender